Hao1995/go-algorithm/leetcode/0003_lengthOfLongestSubstring/README.md

+# 3. Longest Substring Without Repeating Characters

-# Intuition
+## Intuition
 Start loop from the beginning and store the char to a map to prevent it is repeated.
-If it's repeated, start from the next index of previouse location.
+If it's repeated, start from the next index of previous location.

-# Approach
+## Approach
 `abcadef`, ans=6(dbadef)
 a, longestSubStr=a, count=1, maxCount=1
 b, longestSubStr=ab, count=2, maxCount=2